DavidGeeraerts/module_system_SysPrep/README.md

 ##### :notebook: Notes (recent to old)

-- Looks for APX packages that are known to break SysPrep in Window 11
+- Looks for APPX packages that are known to break SysPrep in Window 11
 - [Microsoft has deprecated the GUI for SysPrep since Windows 8.1](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep--system-preparation--overview)
 - SysPrep must be run with administrative privilege
 - module_system_SysPrep logs will be saved here for archive: